truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 {{< include file="/static/includes/AppsWizardAppNameAndVersion.md" >}}

 ### Configuration Setting

-Select the timezone where your TrueNAS SCALE system is located.
+Select the timezone where your TrueNAS system is located.

-The Syncthing Enterprise app wizard is configured with all settings required to deploy the container, but you can add additional settings if you want to further customize the app in SCALE.
+The Syncthing Enterprise app wizard is configured with all settings required to deploy the container, but you can add additional settings if you want to further customize the app in TrueNAS.

 {{< trueimage src="/images/SCALE/Apps/InstallSyncthingEnterpirseAddEnvironmentVariables.png" alt="Add Syncthing Environment Variables" id="Add Syncthing Environment Variables" >}}